Alfresco/alfresco-identity-service/README.md

 ```

-For more information on how Standalone High Availability works on Keycloak please checkout:
+In addition, for high availability, Keycloak supports clustering.
+For more information on how to configure high availability and clustering, you can consult this additional documentation.

 [Keycloak Stable chart Readme](https://github.com/helm/charts/tree/master/stable/keycloak#high-availability-and-clustering)